 Every person who moves from one city to another finds that they part with a lot of money during their first few months.
 Moving to Kuala Lumpur is no exception.
 It is strongly advised to bring some private funds to help you through this period.
-Teachers coming from the UK recommend that single applicants bring with them about £3,000 and married couples about £4,000.
+Teachers coming from the UK recommend that applicants bring with them between £3,000 - \pounds 6,500 depending on their circumstances, e.g. coming by yourself, with a partner, with a family etc. Further guidance can be provided during the interview process.

 Traveller's cheques are convertible in some banks, whereas a bank draft can only be accessed once you have opened a bank account (this can take a few days).
 The setting up allowance paid by the school is normally used up in paying the respective refundable housing and utility deposits.
 The bulk of costs incurred during the first few months are in the form of these deposits - the deposit for most types of accommodation is two months rental and an additional one month rent paid in advance i.e. the cost of moving in, is equivalent to three months rent!
+The other deposit is a utilities deposit (covering electricity water and gas) which is paid to your landlord.
+This varies according to your landlord but can be as high as half month rent.
 It is best if the landlord can have a fixed line telephone connected - however, most expatriates end up having to apply for their own phone and this can incur another refundable deposit to Telekom of approximately RM1000 if you want IDD (International Direct Dialling).
-An alternative used by many teachers is to use a pre-paid mobile phone card - purchase price approximately RM60, which can be topped up when necessary.
+An alternative used by many teachers is to use a pre-paid mobile phone card - purchase price ranging from RM8 to RM30, which can be topped up when necessary.
 (Phone calls from Malaysia are much cheaper than from UK or Australia and often mobile overseas calls are cheaper than using a fixed line).
-The last deposit is a utilities deposit (covering electricity water and gas) which is paid to your landlord.
-This varies according to your landlord but can be as high as RM1000.
-Other start up costs will include purchase of household items and this amount will depend upon the type of accommodation you seek i.e. furnished / unfurnished.
+Other start up costs will include purchase of household items and this amount will depend upon the type of accommodation you seek i.e. furnished / unfurnished